 The following applies to all applications received from overseas students:

-We warmly welcome enquiries from International Students who wish to join our School Family.
-More detailed information for Overseas Students is available for download below:
+More detailed information for international students is available for download below:

-We understand there is a lot of information to consider and our dedicated Enrolments staff will be happy to assist you, please contact:
+We understand there is a lot of information to consider and our dedicated Admissions team will be happy to assist you, please contact: